 This course serves as the capstone to a student's neuroscience studies.
 The senior seminar course will help the student to organize the analytical frameworks, perspectives, and theories that have been learned throughout the neuroscience career into a coherent structure in the form of a Senior Thesis.
 The first part of the course will emphasize generating paper ideas, literature research methods and strategies, and scientific writing necessary for the successful completion of the Senior Thesis.
 The second part of the course will emphasize oral presentations, peer review, and completion of thesis proposals in the form of extensive literature reviews.

-Neuroscience III: Development and Neuroanatomy
+Neuroscience III: Neuroanatomy and Physiology

 This course provides the student with an understanding and an appreciation of the development and the structural/functional organization of the central nervous system.
 The architecture of the nervous system is examined with a special emphasis on sensory and motor modalities, functions, and disorders across a variety of species.
 Students participate in dissection exercises with nervous system tissue.